dstrek/ember-simple-data/README.md

 ### Finding objects

-Pretty simple, `find()` will return all in the store, pass it an id to get a specific object.

 ```js
 comments.all(); // returns array of all objects, array auto updated when new objects are loaded
 comments.id(1701); // return object proxy of a find by id, will return empty object until id is loaded